spatiebot/ab-client/README.md

 or
 - `gulp browser-prod`

-will result in dist/index.html with a *very* premature browser client.
+will result in dist/index.html with the browser client.
 The "prod" variant will be minified.
+To play the game, you need to start an HTTP server in the dist directory, for example using the nmp module "http-server".

 - `gulp`